Notre Dame Repair Crews Are Back To Work, But Paris' Lead Concerns Remain

 "Honestly, if I knew about it, I'd probably do some research," she said.
 "If it was serious enough I would have had a second thought about [coming to Notre Dame]."

 Bonnemains said the lawsuit has raised important local public awareness about the danger of lead exposure caused by the fire, but he is not sure what the outcome will be.
-The Paris prosecutor will have to decide if he will open an investigation based on the claim and evidence submitted by the organization.
+The Paris prosecutor will have to decide whether to open an investigation based on the claim and evidence submitted by the organization.

-Employees at surrounding cafés and souvenir shops, notably on the rue du Cloître-Notre-Dame that runs along the cathedral's northeast wall, tested negative for lead contamination in June, radio network France Inter reported, and lead tests at schools and daycare centers in the immediate area just after the fire showed low levels of the metal and were cleaned, according to Paris city officials.
+Employees at surrounding cafes and souvenir shops, notably on the rue du Cloître-Notre-Dame that runs along the cathedral's northeast wall, tested negative for lead contamination in June, radio network France Inter reported, and lead tests at schools and day care centers in the immediate area just after the fire showed low levels of the metal and were cleaned, according to Paris city officials.

 But suddenly last month, the city temporarily closed two schools in nearby neighborhoods outside the immediate vicinity of Notre Dame.
 Authorities found hazardous levels of lead particles at the facilities.